 Seeing Sekouba’s grief over missing out on his education saddened his mother.
 She continued to search for a way to heal him, going as far as trying to sell her land to raise money for surgery.
 Unfortunately, before M’Mahawa could complete the sale, the surgeon she had found told her he was unable to operate because he lacked the necessary equipment.

 The family was at a loss for what to do — until they heard about a hospital ship coming to their country!
 Sekouba and his mother traveled three days to where the Africa Mercy was docked in search of help for his condition.
 As Sekouba sat on the dock showing his old picture to those around him, his eyes were bright and his smile pronounced, even as it curved around his tumor.

-After being admitted onboard the Africa Mercy, Sekouba received surgery to remove the maxillary mass, followed by several weeks of appointments to closely follow his recovery process.
+During his time onboard the Africa Mercy, Sekouba received surgery to remove the maxillary mass, followed by several weeks of appointments to observe his recovery process.
 The sight of Sekouba’s healing face brought his mother endless joy.

-Meanwhile, a relieved M’mahawa can’t thank supporters like you enough for helping to save her son’s life.
-“Every time I pray, I thank God for this ship,” she said.
+“Every time I pray, I thank God for this ship,” M’mahawa said.
 “I don’t know what we would have done without it.”

 One month after he was admitted for surgery, Sekouba was ready to make the voyage back home, excited to return to the classroom.
 Sekouba was only on the ship for a few weeks, but in that time, his life changed entirely.
 With his tumor gone and his face healed, Sekouba’s treasured photograph can now return to being a happy memory instead of a reminder of what could have been.